andresbott/ansible-autodoc/README.md

 * r.get_duplicates(name): return a dict of annotations that are duplicated, i.e useful for tags to identify if they have been annotated more than once or if there are tags used in more than one role.
 * r.allow_multiple(name): check if a annotation allows multiple values, like @todo or @action.
+* r.include(filename): include a tex file, path relative to the project root

 * r.cli_left_space("string",spaces) : left justify with spaces a string, spaces is optional, see python ljust()
 * r.cli_print_section() : return the passed parameter when using cli print "-p", default is "all"